gilles-ossin/MOD-JEST/README.md

-# MOD-JEST
+It is a JavaScript testing library inspired by Jest.
-It is a JavaScript testing framework inspired by Jest.
 Very lightweight, it's streamlined to run quickly in the console with colorful results.
 It works in frontend with of any framework and projects using: django, laravel, React, TypeScript, Node, Angular, Vue, and more.
 ## HOW TO USE

 ### 1. Install from npm